-Firstly, as is shown in figure 1, it is possible to get the objects over an association with the parent object.
-In the example the Topping objects that need to be exported will be fetched at runtime using the Topping_Cheesecake association.
-It is possible to edit the mapping element by double clicking the Topping entity (left) or the Topping schema element (right).
-The window in figure 2 will be shown.
+For child objects, it is possible to get the objects via an association with the parent object, as shown in figure 1.
+In the example, the Topping objects that need to be exported will be fetched at runtime using the Topping_Cheesecake association.
+It is possible to edit the mapping element by double-clicking the Topping entity (left) or the Topping schema element (right).
+This window will be shown:

-When you choose to obtain an object by microflow, this is shown in the Export Mapping Document as depicted in figure 4.
+When you choose to get an object by microflow, this is shown in the Export Mapping Document:

-Finally, the user can also define what should be done when the chosen method to obtain the Mendix object (by association or by microflow) fails.
+Finally, the user can also define what should be done when the chosen method to get the Mendix object (from parameter, by association, or by microflow) fails.
 The first option is to throw an error and abort the mapping.
 The microflow that called this mapping should then handle this error.
 Alternatively, if the minimum occurrence of the schema element that is being mapped to is zero it’s possible to skip the creation of the element.
 The export mapping will continue for the remainder of the elements.

 Entity Mapping Properties